ab2pentest/ab2.github.io/_posts/2021-06-22-VulnHub-venus-walkthrough.md

 * The password for `venus` is: `venus`

-* I tried the credentials on ssh and I was able to login with `magellan` .
+* I tried the credentials on SSH and I was able to login with `magellan` .

 ![Pasted image 20210622194522](https://user-images.githubusercontent.com/84577967/127215641-3a3563e3-13a8-4d4d-84cd-96ac900befc7.png)